|

 which essentially means that they don't contain enough energy to break

-chemical bones in order to actually damage human cells.
+chemical bonds in order to actually damage human cells.

 According

-to scientists, these fundamental principals of science/physics are
+to scientists, these fundamental principals of science and physics are

-proof enough that wireless health shouldn't be a concern.
+proof enough that wireless health should not be a concern.
 To

 the contrary, technology such as X-rays are